6 Worst Types Of Massive Manipulators In Your Life

 What people consider to be manipulation might be defined differently case by case.
 The common outcome is making the target feel seriously uncomfortable if they don't perform the will of the "operator."
-The different ingredients include guilt, shame or anxiety.
+The different ingredients include guilt, shame, or anxiety.
+Manipulation has a hidden agenda against straightforward communication.
+It has to be covert because it serves the manipulator's interest in direct opposition to the target's desires.

-Making you feel guilty, ashamed or worried can occur by verbal statements or questions, and it can come in the form of hints, stories, and comparisons.
-It often happens by the tone of voice, facial expression or gesture.
+Making you feel guilty, ashamed, or worried can occur through verbal statements or questions, and it can come in the form of hints, stories, and comparisons.
+It often happens by the tone of voice, facial expression, or gesture.
+When you find yourself in a toxic relationship like this, be aware of these manipulative tactics.
+Here are the six common types of manipulation and how you can steer clear of them.

 1. The guilt tripper

 Guilt trips can come in many forms: "If you were a good ___, you would do ___," "If you loved me, you would ___," "If you knew what I've been through, ___."
 Naturally, it involves that if you don't do what I ask for, you aren't a good wife, husband, parent, or child, or it means you don't love me.
 Hence, you better comply.
+A guilt trip can derive from a situation as well.
+Unfortunately, children learn to use it very early on.

 For example, a freshly separated mother had difficulties disciplining her daughter.
 The minute she made the child accountable for her mischief, she began to cry that she missed her father.
-It provoked guilt in the mother, and she stopped the discipline action and began to comfort the child.
+It provoked guilt in the mother, and she stopped the disciplinary action and began to comfort the child.

 How to fight it: Don't cave in, even when feeling guilty is difficult.
 Be firm about what you want to accomplish and do it anyway.
 You can accompany your decision with comments like, "I'm sorry you feel that way."
+You might feel guilty, but you don't have to take all the responsibility for the situation.
+Making you feel guilty isn't necessarily based on the "truth," but is created for compliance with the hidden agenda.

 2. The silent treatment giver